Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 This is in addition to the income exclusion.
 This is calculated based on what you spend on housing overseas, and it can be up to 14% of your FEIE claim.
 So if you claim $100,000 on the FEIE, then $14,000 would be your Housing Exclusion.

-Self-employeed individuals would need to file the Foreign Housing Deduction, as they would not qualify for this.
+Self-employed individuals would need to file the Foreign Housing Deduction, as they would not qualify for the exclusion.
 These housing expenses must be paid with employer-paid income.
-Here’s what qualifies: Rent, Property or Occupancy insurance, and Utilities

 Foreign Tax Credit (FTC)